WeMakeDevs/wemakedevs-archive/README.md

 # About Us

-We Make Devs is a community that provides quality and free education for all.We believes every student irrespective of college or branch can make it big.
+We Make Devs is a community .We believes every student irrespective of college or branch can make it big.
 We Make Devs provides <b>courses</b> with hands-on-training ,mentorship for free.We provides lots of resources to start your journey like roadmaps,podcasts,blogs,events.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/114678694/197411491-73f21a05-b556-460f-91e7-821dc525a828.jpg" width="360" height="270" >